Mouadhattia/Rapido-back-end/readMe.md

 ## Installation

-To install the dependencies for the project, run the following command:
+To install the dependencies for the project, run the following command

 npm install